kozistr/kozistr.github.io/_posts/2018/2018-02-27-NULL-Dereference-Tutorial/index.md

 ```

 But, in this case, it's complicated to handle SMEP because there's no kernelland area to execute the code disabling SMEP before NULL dereference triggered, (meaning before userland code executed).
-So, in the next post, with another case, i'll finish the payload with the bypasses.
+So, in the next post, with another case, I'll finish the payload with the bypasses.

 ## Epilogue

-But, above cases have a lot of limitations.
-At first, in real world, with NULL dereference can't be triggered because of mmap min address.
+But, the above cases have a lot of limitations.
+At first, in the real world, with NULL dereference can't be triggered because of mmap min address.
-Second is that we need to leak kernel base address with another vulnerability to get commit_Creds & prepare_kernel_cred and etc...
+The second is that we need to leak kernel base address with another vulnerability to get commit_Creds & prepare_kernel_cred, etc.
-Last is considering about default kernel protections like SMEP/SMAP, etc...
+Last is considering default kernel protections like SMEP/SMAP, etc.

-~~So, usually, if you search about LKE codes, you can easily find that their vulnerability types are UAF or sth similar.~~
-~~half true, half false:)~~

-**End**